simonescaccia/Autonomous-Dog-Feeder/README.md

 #### Main problem

-- During the summer, some families leave their dogs because they do not have the opportunity or the desire to move with them. (formal data not found but a lot of news reports every year in the summer are released, in particular they talk about 500 pets abandoned every day in Italy).
+- During the summer, some families leave their dogs because they do not have the opportunity or the desire to move with them. (formal data not found but a lot of news reports every year in the summer are released, in particular, they talk about 500 pets abandoned every day in Italy).
 Duration of the holidays:
 La maggior parte sceglie di andare via tra giugno, luglio e agosto per periodi anche abbastanza lunghi: il 59% ha infatti indicato dalle 4 alle 7 notti via.
 Da considerare che la media 2021-2022 delle vacanze degli italiani nel periodo estivo è stata di 4 notti ([source](https://www.nostrofiglio.it/bimbi-in-viaggio/turismo-family-in-italia#:~:text=La%20maggior%20parte%20sceglie%20di,%C3%A8%20stata%20di%204%20notti.)).
-Then, to help dogs and families in this problem, we want to provide an autonomous dog feeder able to feed the pet for at least 7 days.
-The goal of this project is to build a reliable alternative to the neglect of dogs during the summer.
+Then, to help dogs and families with this problem, we want to provide an autonomous dog feeder to feed the pet for at least 7 days.
+This project aims to build a reliable alternative to the neglect of dogs during the summer.

 #### Related problems

 - Dogs have a daily amount of food they need to eat, according to their age, activity level, and health condition.
 This amount of food is suggested by the vet or written on the dog food package.
 We want to make sure that the dog gets the right amount of food every day.
 - Dogs need to eat their food several meals throughout the day.
 Each meal should be served at a specific time, according to the dog's age and activity level or preference.
 We want to make sure that the dog gets the right amount of food at the right time.
-- Dog owners may not be able to feed their dogs on time due to work or other commitments.
 - Water is essential for dogs.
 We want to make sure that the dog has access to water at all times.
 - We want to monitor the trends of the dog's eating habits and water consumption, to support the medical diagnosis.